 The rear-wheel drive Lotus Evora has a mid-mounted aluminum 3.5L V6 engine with dual overhead cams that churns out 276 hp and 258 lb-ft of torque.
 The Toyota-sourced engine is mated to a 6-speed manual transmission, with an optional close-ratio gearbox also available.
 Published numbers for the Evora give it a top speed of 162 mph, a 0-60 mph time of 4.9 seconds and a quarter-mile time of 12.5 seconds.
-An even higher performance S version is available, which bumps horsepower to 345 and torque to 295 lb-ft via a supercharger and active exhaust.
-The optional IPS transmission features a 6-speed automatic with paddle shifters, allowing the driver to switch between three modes
+A new S version is available for 2011, which bumps horsepower to 345 and torque to 295 lb-ft via a supercharger and active exhaust.
+The IPS version features a 6-speed automatic with paddle shifters, allowing the driver to switch between three modes

 Braking & Traction

 |Tire Pressure Monitoring System||Opt|

 |Basic||3 Years/36,000 Miles|